In this section

 Parents are usually encouraged to try to work things out with help from a family dispute resolution service or counsellor if needed.

 If you can’t reach agreement, or if it is not safe for you to communicate with the other parent, you can apply to a court to make a decision about arrangements for the children.
-The Family Court and Federal Circuit Court have changed the way they work to reduce the risk of spreading coronavirus at court.
+The Federal Circuit and Family Court of Australia have changed the way they work to reduce the risk of spreading coronavirus at court.
 Many services are being offered remotely, by phone or video conferencing.
-See the Family Court website or Federal Circuit Court website for updates.
+See the Federal Circuit and Family Court of Australia website for updates.

 If you are still unsure about your situation, you can get legal help and referrals from: